abner-gong/QtMall/README.md

 # QtMall
-This is a simulated product searching and trading system with C++
+This is a school project for simulated product searching and trading system with C++